 I must add that the original content is sacred.
-My opinions are strictly kept out of it.
+My opinions are strictly kept.

 Maybe it’s a little risky to write articles in Italian and English: a professional doesn’t accept jobs in a target language other than his mother tongue; there are too many details and nuances that may elude even the most competent translator, if he didn’t live and breathe English since childhood.
 The result would inevitably be inferior to what a native speaker could produce.

 Well, I don’t want to stay in my comfort zone; I write directly in English or translate my own Italian articles.
 Mistakes and imperfections are to be expected.
 It’s an inevitable trade-off when churning out lots of fresh material.

 I won’t translate from Italian for clients: it wouldn’t be professional.
 I’m like that: my sense of duty tells me that a tiny mistake hiding in my blog is no big deal, but a similar mistake making its way in clients’ translations becomes akin to a small betrayal of their trust in me.

 To this day I’ve translated mostly general web material.
 My educational background was focused on scientific subjects.
 As you can gather from these pages, I’m well versed in dealing with a variety of complex cultural and technical fields.